cyberphone/web2native-bridge/README.md

 ### Security Considerations
 Since an emulator (by definion) isn't the "real thing" some limitations apply.
 That is, the Web2Native Bridge emulator is *not intended for production* since it lacks the following security features:
-* Vetted application infrastructure
+* Vetted native application infrastructure (also absent from Google's take on the matter)
-* HTTPS information (not available in the Chrome native messaging interface)
+* HTTPS information (unavailable in the Chrome native messaging interface)

 In addition, the scheme injects code in every web page vistited which is a core "feature" of Chrome extensions slowing down execution.
 It is probably wise disabling (using Chrome *settings*) the extension when not using it.